CodeBreack-12/avalancheOS/README.md

 # Features

-Notepad, BIOS Terminal-- Calculator, File manager, Device manager, Normal Terminal, Start, Setup Wizard, Shared Files-- And more!
+Notepad, BIOS Terminal-- Calculator, File manager, Device manager, Normal Terminal, Start, Setup Wizard, Shared Files-- And more! (it is in real mode!)

 Download now! :)

 # Pictures
 You can see them on https://www.reddit.com/r/osdev/comments/1r4r27m/hi_yall_i_made_an_os_hope_you_like_it_its_called/!

 # Download